Fabiana Luperini

 Fabiana Luperini (born 14 January 1974) is an Italian professional cyclist.
 She was born in Pontedera, Italy.
 Luperini has won the Giro d'Italia Femminile a record five times, with four consecutive victories in 1995–1998 and a fifth ten years later, in 2008.
 She has won the Grande Boucle Féminine Internationale three times consecutively, from 1995 to 1997.
 In 1998, she won the Tour de l'Aude Cycliste Féminin, and in 2006 she won the Iurreta-Emakumeen Bira.
+She retired at the end of the 2014 season.